A robust contaminated discrete Weibull regression model for outlier-prone count data: Introduction

-A natural strategy is to adopt a contaminated mixture of distributions, where a fraction of the data follows a heavier-tailed component.
-This approach is well-established for continuous data, such as contaminated normal distributions \cite{Hampel2011}.
-In the count-data setting, robust methods often focus on zero-inflated models, although some researchers have introduced contamination directly into the NB mean regression \cite{otto2025contaminated}, effectively altering both the left and right tails of the distribution.
-Indeed, while a heavier right tail is desirable for capturing extreme counts, the mixture can also artificially inflate lower counts, including zeros, that may not truly exist.
+A natural strategy is to adopt a two-component mixture in which one component is more dispersed than the other while both share the same center.
+Such constructions are well-established for continuous data, such as contaminated normal distributions \citep{Hampel2011}.
+In the count-data setting, robust methods often focus on zero-inflated models, although contamination has also been introduced directly into count regression models, including contaminated NB mean regression \citep{otto2025contaminated} and contaminated beta-binomial regression for bounded counts \citep{otto2026modeling}.
+The contaminated beta-binomial model of Otto et al. \citep{otto2026modeling} is particularly relevant here because it also allows the mixture-weight parameter in a contaminated count model to range over the full open unit interval.
+In the present paper, we use the term ``contaminated'' in this broader robust-modeling sense, namely the addition of a heavier-tailed component to a baseline distribution, without requiring that the heavier-tailed component represent a small minority of observations.
+Indeed, while a heavier right tail is desirable for capturing extreme counts, the mixture can also inflate lower counts, including zeros, that may not truly exist.
 Such unintended zero inflation complicates model interpretation and parameter estimation.
-Although not solely for this reason, explicitly mixing a baseline count distribution with a heavier-tailed subcomponent remains relatively uncommon in routine applications.
+Although not solely for this reason, directly mixing a baseline count distribution with a heavier-tailed subcomponent remains relatively uncommon in routine applications.

-In this paper, we propose a contaminated DW (cDW) framework that augments the DW distribution of Burger et al. \cite{BURGER2021} with a heavier-tailed subcomponent and focuses on median regression.
+In this paper, we propose a contaminated DW framework that augments the DW distribution of Burger et al. \citep{BURGER2021} with a heavier-tailed subcomponent and focuses on regression through a shifted-median parameterization that preserves the exact integer median.
 We allow for general lower truncation at $c$; in applications, we focus on $c=1$ (strictly positive outcomes such as length-of-stay (LOS)), while setting $c=0$ recovers the usual (untruncated) DW for nonnegative counts.
 Our approach extends naturally to regression by linking covariates to the shifted median parameter.
-A mixture weight $\delta$ determines how many observations come from the heavier-tailed subcomponent, allowing for more flexible handling of outliers compared to single-component count models.
+The mixture weights determine how probability mass is split between the narrower and heavier-tailed subcomponents.

 We first establish the theoretical structure of the truncated DW (TDW) distribution, deriving raw-moment expansions to illustrate its tail limitations.
 We then introduce the contaminated TDW (cTDW) distribution, which addresses these limitations by adding a heavier-tailed subcomponent, and we demonstrate how to perform Bayesian inference for both regression models.
 Using a hospital LOS dataset (with no zero-day stays), we show that moderate outliers can noticeably shift parameter estimates in a single-component TDW model, whereas the cTDW model remains more stable and yields improved model adequacy and predictive performance.